ExpediaInc/iago/README.md

 See https://github.com/ExpediaInc/iago

 `master` branch - a direct copy of the Twitter maintained repo that we forked.

-`ean-iago-deploy` branch - our version of master with two extra files: manifest.json and README-EAN.md
+`manifest` branch:

-`README-EAN.md` is the file you are reading now. `manifest.json` is required for EAN deployments to work.
+- `README-EAN.md` is the file you are reading now.
+- `manifest.json` is required for EAN deployments to work.
+- .gitignore

+Other branches are topic branches for developing new Iago features.

 Maintenance of EAN's fork of Iago
 ---------------------------------

 New commits from Twitter's repo should be periodically merged into the master branch of EAN's forked Iago repo.
-The changes can then be merged from EAN's master branch into the ean-iago-deploy branch.
-When the ean-iago-deploy branch is pushed into the ExpediaInc github repo the Bamboo build will create a new version of the distribution, see below.

 Bamboo build
 ------------

 See https://bamboo.ean/browse/PLATFORM-IAGO

-Bamboo is used to build the ean-iago-deploy branch of EAN's Iago fork.
+Bamboo is used to build the manifest branch and either the master branch or any topic branch from EAN's Iago fork.
 The build creates the ean-iago distribution and uploads it to Amazon S3.
 Once uploaded to S3 it is then ready for deployment using Chef.